morewings/koval-docusaurus/docs/icons.md

 sidebar_position: 7
 ---

-# Prefix and suffix icons
+# Use icons

-[Button](https://morewings.github.io/koval-ui/?path=/docs/components-button--docs) and [various input components](https://koval.support/inputs/inputs) support `prefix` and `suffix` props, which can be used to extend your component with icon.

-Koval UI expects prefix React component which is compatible with `SVGProps<SVGSVGElement>` type.
-SVG style has to support [currentColor](https://developer.mozilla.org/en-US/docs/Web/CSS/color_value#currentcolor_keyword) keyword.

 :::info[Info]
 Most React icon libraries support this format.
-Check for example:
-[react-icons](https://www.npmjs.com/package/react-icons),
-[phosphor-icons](https://github.com/phosphor-icons/react),
-[heroicons](https://heroicons.com/) etc.
+Check, for example, [react-icons](https://www.npmjs.com/package/react-icons), [phosphor-icons](https://github.com/phosphor-icons/react), [heroicons](https://heroicons.com/) etc.
 :::

+Koval UI supports of external icons.
+When some component in the library exposes `icon` (`prefixIcon`, `suffixIcon`) it expects a React component which is compatible with `SVGProps<SVGSVGElement>` type.
+SVG CSS style has to support [currentColor](https://developer.mozilla.org/en-US/docs/Web/CSS/color_value#currentcolor_keyword) keyword.

+## Prefix and suffix icons

+[Button](https://morewings.github.io/koval-ui/?path=/docs/components-button--docs) and [various input components](https://koval.support/inputs/inputs) support `prefix` and `suffix` props, which can be used to extend your component with icon.

 ## `Button` with prefix and suffix icons